Vietnam.vn - Nền tảng quảng bá Việt Nam

 Professor Emmott explained that the reason the insect had not been discovered before was because its habitat was difficult to access, often located high in the tree canopy.
 He also said that its "huge" size compared to other stick insects allowed it to survive in humid environments at high altitudes.

 Two females have been found, with one in a Queensland garden.
-“Before releasing it, they photographed and weighed it, weighing almost 44g and measuring 40cm long,” Mr Emmott said.
+“Before releasing it, they photographed it and weighed it, which was almost 44g and 40cm long,” Mr Emmott said.
 “We believe it is the heaviest insect in Australia to have been scientifically described.”

 Úc tìm thấy loài côn trùng lớn nhất dài bằng cánh tay - 2